YardenRahmani/Server-Client/README.txt

    - Make sure both executables are in the same directory as the script for proper execution.

 4. Adjustment:
    - Adjustments my be needed, based on your development environment.
+Developed for Windows 11.